hmc-cs111-spring2016/project-ideas/no-computer.md

 user?
 What kinds of errors might occur, and how might they be communicated to the user?_

+When a program runs, a dance happens.
+The program interacts with the user in that the user has to physically carry it out.
+Errors include not remembering the steps, not following the basic rythym, not being on time, stepping on your partner's feet, etc. Usually, an outside observer can make note of these.
+Users can also videotape themselves dancing to see the mistakes that they make.

 ### Expressiveness
 _What should be easy to do in this language?
 What should be possible, but difficult?
 What should be impossible or very difficult?_

+Executing a sequence of west coast moves should be possible in this language.
+Given the direction of momentum required to execute some of these movements must be provided by the previous movement, some movements may not flow very naturally together.
+Dancing tango should be impossible.

 ### Related work
 _Are there any other DSLs in this domain?
 If not, describe how you know there